Andre-lab/evodock/README.md

 ### OS Requirements

-This package is supported for macOS and Linux.
+This package is supported for Linux (macOS will soon be added).
 The package has been tested on the following systems:

-Linux: Ubuntu 20.04.5/20.04.6 and CentOS Linux 7
+Linux: Ubuntu 20.04.5-6 and CentOS Linux 7

 ## Package requirements